Samantha Womack: Career

-Eurovision and early career
+Eurovision Song Contest and early career

 The actress first came to prominence in March 1991 aged 18, when she won the annual A Song for Europe competition to represent the United Kingdom in the Eurovision Song Contest.
-She finished joint tenth and the song, "A Message to Your Heart", peaked at number 30 on the UK Singles Chart.
-Despite her achievements, her entry into the Eurovision is frequently remarked upon.
-She has said regarding the experience that her failure in the contest devastated her at the time and thought it would spell the end of her career.
-She has also called her appearance 'ridiculous', in that she was dressed in a pink mini-dress while singing about starving children and says the lyrics of the song are burned into her memory forever.
+She finished joint tenth and the song, "A Message to Your Heart", peaked at number 30 on the UK singles chart.
+Despite her achievements, her Eurovision entry is frequently remarked upon.
+She has said regarding the experience that her failure in the contest "devastated" her at the time and thought it would spell the end of her career.
+She has also called her appearance "ridiculous", in that she was dressed in a pink mini dress while singing about starving children and said the lyrics of the song are "burned into her memory" forever.

 Womack developed her first love of acting, appearing in episodes of The Bill and Press Gang; in 1993 she appeared in Demob with Griff Rhys Jones and Martin Clunes; and took to the West End stage, replacing Debbie Gibson as Sandy in Grease.

+In 1994 Womack appeared in the comedy-drama crime series Minder.
+She played Marian Prince, a jazz club chanteuse and friend of Ray Daley in the episode "All Quiet on the West End Front".

-From 1994 to 1998 Womack played Mandy in the BBC Two sitcom Game On opposite Ben Chaplin (later replaced by Neil Stuke).
+From 1994 to 1998 Womack played Mandy in the BBC Two sitcom Game On.
 She remained on the show until its end in 1998.
 In between series of Game On, she had a part in the BBC One drama Pie in the Sky from 1995 to 1996 as Nicola Dooley, a waitress.

 Womack then appeared in the pilot for The Grimleys with Jack Dee, and the film Up 'n' Under with Neil Morrissey.
 In 1998 she starred in the ITV1 series Liverpool 1 with her future husband Mark Womack.
 She then returned to comedy in the sitcom Babes in the Wood co-starring another Sylvia Young Theatre School student, Denise van Outen, it was critically panned despite respectable ratings, and Womack left after the first series.

-In 2002 Womack starred as Cinderella in the ITV Christmas pantomime alongside Harry Hill, Alexander Armstrong, Frank Skinner, Paul Merton, Ronnie Corbett and many more.
+In 1999, Womack played Cinderella in the ITV Christmas pantomime alongside Harry Hill, Alexander Armstrong, Frank Skinner, Paul Merton, Ronnie Corbett and many more.

 A popular choice for photo shoots in men's magazines such as FHM, she came 21st in the FHM 100 Sexiest Women in the World poll in 1998 and 41st in 1999.